System Design Space

 Optimizing for the evaluator instead of user value

-Fix: Use length constraints, penalties for copy-paste and bureaucratic style, and only keep caveats where they are contextually useful.
+Fix: Length constraints, penalties for copy-paste and bureaucratic style, and caveats only where they actually change the user’s decision.

 Vague product requirements

-Symptom: Instructions like “be smart and useful” do not translate into a stable product outcome or a reproducible working loop.
+Symptom: An instruction like “be smart and useful” sounds good but never turns into a stable product outcome or a reproducible loop — there is nothing to check and nothing to roll back.

-Fix: Treat intent, constraints, test sets, and quality metrics as mandatory release artifacts.
+Fix: Treat intent, constraints, test sets, and quality metrics as mandatory release artifacts, not verbal wishes.

 Related topic